Skip Ribbon Commands

 • For international schools, letter grades will be equalized to a percentage by the Qatar University Admissions Department.
 Please refer to Qatar University Admissions Department for more information.

-• QU announces the start of admission for undergraduate programs in March.
+• QU announces the start of admission for undergraduate programs Admission Application Timeline

 • Students can apply by logging in to Qatar University website and filling the Admissions Application Form.